-My boyfriend's family is not ready to send the proposal because they got negative istikhara so we broke up before 2 months, I don't want to leave him.
+My boyfriend's family is not ready to send the proposal because they got negative istikhara so we broke up 2 months ago.
+I don't want to leave him.
 Please help me out of this.

 بِسْمِ اللهِ الرَّحْمنِ الرَّحِيْم

-I must make it clear from the onset that not only is an intimate relationship haram i.e distances you from your relationship with your Lord who created you and provided for you, a preventer of barakah in life a detriment to you in the akhirah.
+I must make it clear from the onset that not only is an intimate relationship haram as it distances you from your relationship with your Lord who created you and provided for you, but it is also a preventer of barakah in this life and a detriment to you in the akhirah.

-I am reminding you of the spiritual damage this does as opposed to just saying 'haram' without illustration some of its meanings.
-The practical benefit of knowing this is this necessary to recognise for forgiveness to be accepted and for any regard to be in your direction when you are seeking answers from the one you are disobeying.
+I am reminding you of the spiritual damage this does as opposed to just saying 'haram' without an illustration of its meanings.
+The practical benefit of knowing this is that this is necessary to recognise in order for forgiveness to be accepted and for any regard to be in your direction when you are seeking answers from the one you are disobeying.